-26 Settlement Agreement, Para.
+&lt;sup>29 Settlement Agreement, Para.
 2.

-27 Id. at Para.
-1(f).
+&lt;sup>30 Id. at Para.
+1 (f).

-- 3) How to request benefits under the Settlement procedurally: - a.
-Complete the Settlement Election Form (available in both English and Spanish). - i.
-The form must list the parent and their child(ren). - ii.
-Note that a separate form must be completed for the parent and each child.28 - 1.
+- ii.
+Note that a separate form must be completed for the parent and each child. - 1.
 If the class member is a parent, the parent and attorney (if they have one) must sign the form. - 2.
 If the class member is a child(ren), and the child(ren) lacks capacity or is under age 14, the form must be signed by the child(ren)'s parent or legal representative. - b.
-Submit that Settlement Election Form to the appropriate class counsel.29 - i.
+Submit that Settlement Election Form to the appropriate class counsel. - i.
 Note that there is no time limit for filing this Settlement Election Form. - 1.
 Before filing, consider whether you are prepared to pursue whatever benefit you are seeking under the Settlement. - 2.
 Note that in individual cases there may be other timing considerations. - ii.
 Once the Settlement Election Form is filed, class counsel will share that with government counsel through a designated ICE mailbox.
 This should start the process for the appropriate procedures under the Settlement Agreement. - At the same time, the attorney can also affirmatively reach out to USCIS to request the appropriate remedy under the Settlement Agreement.
 The attorney should submit a cover letter that states what benefit they are seeking and specifies the applicable paragraph of the Settlement Agreement, and attach the Settlement Agreement and a copy of the signed Settlement Election Form. - c.
-Proceed with the appropriate filing for the relief or remedy you are seeking with USCIS. - i.
-If you are seeking a de novo review of the CFI, which includes a new interview and opportunity to present new evidence, with the asylum office, email the local asylum office directly to make such a request pursuant to the Settlement and attach the Settlement Agreement and a copy of the signed Settlement Election Form. - 1.
-There is no designated time frame for when the new CFI interview will be scheduled.
+Proceed with the appropriate filing for the relief or remedy you are seeking with USCIS. - If you are seeking a de novo review of the CFI, which includes a new interview and opportunity to present new evidence, with the asylum office, email the local asylum office directly to make such a request pursuant to the Settlement and attach the Settlement Agreement and a copy of the signed Settlement Election Form. - 1.
+There is no designated time frame for when the new CFI interview will be scheduled. - 2.
+If you get no response from the local asylum office in a reasonable time and want an interview to be scheduled more promptly, contact